NO EVIDENCE, NO JURY, NO JUSTICE

 THE CASE TODAY

 It is impossible to know everything that transpired in the _X_ home in the early 2000s.
-Nor can we know everything, sexual or otherwise, for which Jeff and Julie _X_, or Carson, or Jeremy (or any of the authorities involved) may be called “guilty” — whether legally guilty, factually guilty, or morally guilty.
+Nor can we know everything for which the actors in this case (including investigators) may be called “guilty” — whether legally guilty, factually guilty, or morally guilty.

-Human anatomy and the laws of physics preclude even the possibility of the violent crimes alleged by Family _X_ and successfully prosecuted by the State.
-To understand that the crimes with which Jeremy Barney was charged could not have occurred is to understand that they did not occur.
-The prosecution’s narrative of these crimes is, in short, a collaborative fiction, and it follows that Jeremy’s is a wrongful conviction.
+As previously shown, the State’s own forensic medical examinations (and the laws of physics) preclude even the possibility of the violent crimes for which Jeremy was charged and convicted.
+To understand these crimes could not have occurred is to understand that they did not occur.
+The prosecution’s case is, in short, a collaborative fiction, and it follows that Jeremy’s is a wrongful conviction.

 These things are certain: